Bloom-host/BloomDocs/docs/using_the_panel/sftp.md

 **S**SH **F**ile **T**ransfer **P**rotocol is one of the most popular methods of securely transferring files to remote servers.

 :::important
-We recommend you zip the files you want to upload to your server, uploading individual files through SFTP can take a long time.
+We recommend you zip the files you want to upload to your server.
+Uploading individual files through SFTP can take a long time.
 Once you have uploaded the .zip file to your server, you can go to the File Manager in DuckPanel, click on the three dots `...` to the right of the .zip and click on `Extract`.
 :::

 ### More Actions like compress, extract, rename, and others